 Since the terms of our newly elected representatives have started, it has become a weekly tradition to hear of the new proposed spending cuts in areas all over the country.
-Among the organizations and foundations on the cutting block: Planned Parenthood, National Endownment for the Arts, National Endownment for the Sciences, NPR, the School District, ad nauseum.
+Among the organizations and foundations on the cutting block: Planned Parenthood, National Endowment for the Arts, National Endowment for the Sciences, NPR, the School District, ad nauseum.
 In this new political context, we are essentially being asked to “do more with less”, that mantra that buzzes in the ear of every non-profit administrator applying for funding.
 Al-Bustan, like most non-profits, is starting to feel the pressure mount, as funding for the arts is generally the first to be seen as “extraneous” to education.

-As of last week City Council voted to increase the property tax by 4% to cover about $54 million of the $128 the District requested.
-Corbett’s education budget cuts do not affect communities equally across our geopolitical spectrum: not only is the School District of Philadelphia accounting for 25% of the spending cuts statewide, students in the district itself are experiencing a $1,406 reduction per student.
-In our wealthier suburbs, where higher property tax revenues subsidize better equipped schools, state funding reductions are in the order of around $80 per student.
+As of last week, City Council voted to increase the property tax by 4% to cover about $54 million of the $128 the District requested.
+Corbett’s education budget cuts do not affect communities equally across our geopolitical spectrum: not only is the School District of Philadelphia accounting for 25% of the spending cuts statewide, but students in the district itself are also experiencing a $1,406 reduction per student.
+In our wealthier suburbs, where higher property tax revenues subsidize better-equipped schools, state funding reductions are in the order of around $80 per student.

-In 2008, Al-Bustan received a huge boon that would be paramount in facilitating its transition from a summer camp into a full blown arts and culture non-profit: Americorps State and National Program.
+In 2008, Al-Bustan received a huge boon that would be paramount in facilitating its transition from a summer camp into a full-blown arts and culture non-profit: Americorps State and National Program.
 Under the umbrella organization ACCESS and Network of Arab American Communities, who apply for the Americorps grant and distribute the positions among many Arab-American organizations across the country, we were afforded our first full-time position, in addition to our executive director.

 Late last week, we received a phone call from the Arab American Resource Corps, the official name of the Americorps program that NNAAC sponsors.
 Because of the drastic federal cuts ($23 million cut to the AmeriCorps Program), the ARC program was not refunded for its 3-year re-compete grant, thus eliminating all positions.
 Over one hundred positions across the country have been eliminated from these non-profit organizations.
 These are positions that provide direct service to a community that is in intense need.
-These are not just arts education organizations (Al-Bustan itself is quite unique in the constallation of Arab American non-profit orgs) that are getting their positions cut, these are social service positions as well, that serve an under-served constituency.
+These are not just arts education organizations (Al-Bustan itself is quite unique in the constellation of Arab American non-profit orgs) that are getting their positions cut, these are social service positions as well, that serve an under-served constituency.

 These developments put an undue amount of pressure on the remaining staff to achieve the same level of expansive programming without the capacity to support it.
 For the school system of Philadelphia, it remains to be seen where the budget shortfall will take us, but it is certainly not pleasant.
 Cuts to vital programs such as Americorps and our education systems will have disastrous effects on our communities, not just in Philadelphia, but around the entire country.